cryptax/techweb/radare.md

 3. The size of the function (in bytes)
 4. The function's name

+*Advanced*:

-*Advanced*: to sort the output and prioritize functions with most references: `afl,xref/sort/dec,1/head/15` (thx to @ApkUnpacker)
+- to sort the output and prioritize functions with most references: `afl,xref/sort/dec,1/head/15` (thx to @ApkUnpacker)
+- list function tab separated: `afl, :tsv`

 - `afn`: Rename function
 - `afvn`: Rename local variable